domoritz/domoritz.github.io/_drafts/2017-01-29-the-time-i-went-to-iran.md

 With two friends who were eager to show me the exciting places in Shiraz, I first visited Eram Garden.
 It is one of the [UNESCO world heritage sites](http://whc.unesco.org/en/statesparties/ir).
 Besides being a pretty garden, there is also a beautiful house with mirrors and wooden doors that you can see below.

 {:.center.two-thirds}
-{% include image.html name="eram.jpg" caption="Eram Garden in Shiraz." %}
+{% include image name="eram.jpg" caption="Eram Garden in Shiraz." %}

 Shiraz is also home to Hafez and Saadi, two of the finest poets.
 I visited their tombs and as you can see below in my picture of Hafez' tomb, so did a lot of other people that day.
 Hafez and Saadi had a huge influence on Persian culture and literature worldwide.
 I learned that Goethe, the most well known German poet, was fascinated by their poems and writing.

 {:.center.two-thirds}
-{% include image.html name="hafez.jpg" caption="Hafez tomb in Shiraz.
+{% include image name="hafez.jpg" caption="Hafez tomb in Shiraz.
 We went to see it on a popular day." %}

 A special food that is hard to find outside of Shiraz and loved my Iranian's is Faloodeh.
 It's a dessert of noodles made from corn starch mixed in a semi-frozen syrup made from sugar and rose water.
 People usually have it with lime juice.
 It's very cold and a bit crunchy.
 We had Faloodeh on the [bazaar](https://en.wikipedia.org/wiki/Vakil_Bazaar) that has beautiful courtyards and a brick vault ceiling.

 {:.center.half}
-{% include image.html name="faloodeh.jpg" caption="Faloodeh, a dessert made from starch." %}
+{% include image name="faloodeh.jpg" caption="Faloodeh, a dessert made from starch." %}

 Another fascinating thing I've seen in Shiraz is the [Nasir ol Molk Mosque](https://en.wikipedia.org/wiki/Nasir_ol_Molk_Mosque).
 From the courtyard you can see the most amazing painted arches.
 Inside, the stained glass submerges the room in a bath of colorful light.
 The best time to go in the morning but I went there later in the day so the picture below does not quite convey what it can look like.

 {:.center.two-thirds}
-{% include image.html name="mosque.jpg" caption="Inside the Nasir ol Molk Mosque." %}
+{% include image name="mosque.jpg" caption="Inside the Nasir ol Molk Mosque." %}

 The most amazing thing in Shiraz is actually outside of Shiraz.
 We had to drive a bit through the desert to get to Takht-e-Jamshid, *the throne of Jamshid* or [Persepolis](https://en.wikipedia.org/wiki/Persepolis).
 If you haven't heard about it, Persepolis is the capital of the  Achaemenid that existed over 2000 years ago.
 Most of the main structures were built by Darius I, Xerxes I, and Artaxerxes I; large parts of it into rock.
 It's hard to even describe all the fascinating things about this place.
 We have to thank a coincidence that we can see it today: In 330 BC, Alexander the Great attacked Persepolis and destroyed large parts of it.
 After that, the place was forgotten and was covered by sand until modern times.
 Only because of that, the place has been unaltered for centuries.

 The stone structures as well as the reliefs are simply breathtaking and I am so happy to have seen it.
 Below are two pictures that show the main site and one of the reliefs.

 <div class="flex-rows">
-  {% include image.html name="persepolis.jpg" caption="Main ruins of Persepolis." %}
+  {% include image name="persepolis.jpg" caption="Main ruins of Persepolis." %}
-  {% include image.html name="persepolis-relief.jpg" caption="Relief in Persepolis depicting Armenians bringing their famous wine to the king." %}
+  {% include image name="persepolis-relief.jpg" caption="Relief in Persepolis depicting Armenians bringing their famous wine to the king." %}
 </div>

 At Persepolis, there are many depictions of Farvahars, which symbolize good thoughts, good words, and good deeds; the basic principles of [Zoroastrianism](https://en.wikipedia.org/wiki/Zoroastrianism).